Altinn/oed-feedpoller/README.md

 # oed-feedpoller
-Function app polling DA feed converting it to Altinn events for app consumption
+Function app polling DA feed and initiating processing in oed-events.
+Also includes a proxy service for local testing.